nagualcode/sanit/README.md

-command line that replace special characters in filnames with _
+command line that replace special characters in filenames with _